 2. Smell

 Our sense of smell is critical in properly analyzing a glass of wine.
 To get a good impression of your wine's aroma, swirl your glass for a solid 10-12 seconds (this helps vaporize some of the wine's alcohol and release more of its natural aromas) and then take a quick whiff to gain a first impression.
-Still Smelling.
-Now stick your nose down into the glass and take a deep inhale through your nose.
-What are your second impressions?
-Do you smell oak, berry, flowers, vanilla or citrus?
-A wine's aroma is an excellent indicator of its quality and unique characteristics.

 3. Taste